What is an SQL Server backup?

 How do you create a SQL Server backup?

-Before getting into how you make a SQL Server backup, you should know that there are different types of approaches to this.
+Before getting into how you make an SQL Server backup, you should know that there are different types of approaches to this.
 Depending on how big your database is, what is the rate at which new data is inserted, and other factors you should choose a Recovery Model.

 Based on the Recovery Model that you have chosen, you will have to make different types of database backups.
 You can find an article detailing the most usual types of backups, here.

-After you’ve chosen the Recovery Model and you know what type of database backup you have to perform, you have multiple options to do this, either from T-SQL (Transact-SQL, Microsoft’s dialect of SQL) command line or from SSMS (SQL Server Management Studio, Microsoft’s application to manage databases).
+After you’ve chosen the Recovery Model and you know what type of database backup you have to perform, you have multiple options to do this, either from the T-SQL (Transact-SQL, Microsoft’s dialect of SQL) command line or from the SSMS (SQL Server Management Studio, Microsoft’s application to manage databases).

 You can also find in our SQL Server Backup and Restore article the queries you need to run in SSMS or the command line to create backups.